marodriguez-mar/Tableau_HR_Dashboard/README.md

 - **Data Visualization**: Tableau (area charts, bar charts, funnel tables).
 - **Storytelling with Data**: Framing HR metrics into a narrative for decision-makers.
 - **Version Control & Documentation**: GitHub for dataset management and project transparency.
 - **Measures & Calculated Fields**: Developed Tableau calculations to derive metrics such as termination rate, acceptance rate, and average time-to-fill.
+- **Dashboard Design (Figma)**: Created a custom background in Figma for a polished and professional dashboard layout.

 ---